Baldwin III of Jerusalem: Assembly at Tripoli

-In April 1152, Nur ad-Din conquered Tortosa from Count Raymond II of Tripoli.
+In April 1152, Nur ad-Din conquered Tortosa from Count Raymond II of Tripoli, Baldwin's uncle.
 Baldwin arrived shortly after and convinced the Muslim garrison to depart.
 In mid-1152, Baldwin summoned a general assembly of the crusader states in Tripoli.
 He thus demonstrated his authority by summoning the barons, who had earlier ignored him, even outside of the kingdom.
-The assembly was attended by Count Raymond and Countess Hodierna, Queen Melisende's younger sister, as well as by the queen's niece Princess Constance of Antioch and the Antiochene barons and clergy.
-The queen also came, although she was apparently not invited.
-Besides dealing with public matters, the king wished to pressure his widowed cousin Constance to remarry and relieve him of the responsibility to defend her principality; Hodierna and Melisende aided him in these efforts.
+The assembly was attended by Count Raymond, his wife and Melisende's sister Hodierna, Melisende's niece Princess Constance of Antioch and the Antiochene barons and clergy.
+The king apparently did not invite his mother, but she attended anyway.
+Besides dealing with public matters, Baldwin wished to pressure the widowed Constance to remarry and relieve him of the responsibility to defend her principality; Hodierna and Melisende aided him in these efforts.
 He proposed Yves II of Soissons, Walter of Saint Omer, and Ralph of Merle, but Constance rejected them all.

 As a young man, Baldwin was temperate in food and drink but prone to gambling and lechery, and after the council, he remained in Tripoli to gamble.
-As the marriage of Raymond and Hodierna had broken down, she and Melisende left the city together; Raymond was subsequently killed by the Assassins after escorting them.
+As her marriage to Count Raymond had broken down, Countess Hodierna left the city with Melisende; the Assassins killed Raymond after he escorted them.
 The murder was followed by an eruption of Frankish violence against the indigenous population of Tripoli, which Baldwin stopped.
 He immediately recalled his mother and aunt to attend the funeral, after which he ordered all the nobles of the county to pay homage to Hodierna and her children, Raymond III and Melisende.
 Raymond was soon after sent to live in Jerusalem, and the historian Kevin J. Lewis believes that Baldwin took charge of his young cousin's upbringing.